kucerarichard/Glitched_Golem/1-rother-boot-uploader.md

 ---

-# Critical Voice Examples of James Rother
+# Critical Voice Examples and LEXICON & DICTION STRATEGY of James Rother

+---

 ## **James Rother** – *The Baroque Diagnostician*